+Figure 18: Added mass reference volume for heave plates

-For every end point element, the direction cosine, (pointing to outside of the member), the diameter (outside and inner ) and marine growth thickness need to be recorded.
-For each point element location, the added mass force is calculated by summation of contributions from all point elements at the same location as
+For every end point element, the direction cosine, , the diameter (outside and inner ) and marine growth thickness need to be recorded.
+For each point element location, the added mass force is calculated by summation of contributions from all point elements at the same location.
+Figure 18 illustrates of two heave plates joining at one point, where the added mass reference volumes are spheres.
+The added mass should be a positive value.
+Because we introduced a direction associated with the reference volume, therefore an absolute sign is used to make the resultant added mass positive.